NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/s3_ocr_lambda/ocr/README.md

 <p align="center">
 <img src="https://image.slidesharecdn.com/09112017-serverless-local-test-92e8f092-7d1c-43e4-809c-a40335e29637-2097706900-170913194001/95/local-testing-and-deployment-best-practices-for-serverless-applications-aws-online-tech-talks-19-638.jpg?cb=1505331628" alt="SAM example"/></p>

-"The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 With just a few lines of configuration, you can define the application you want and model it." see [here](https://github.com/awslabs/aws-sam-cli).

 I use `localstack` for testing purposes. `localstack` is a nice tool for running AWS services locally, see [link](https://localstack.cloud/).